Crostatus/Jitter/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/Crostatus/Jitter) ![GitHub](https://img.shields.io/github/license/Crostatus/Jitter) ![GitHub top language](https://img.shields.io/github/languages/top/Crostatus/Jitter?color=red)

  ## Introduction
  **Disclaimer:** *this program is not for professional use.
-It has been written only for educational pourpose, as an assignment project for the Network Management course at [Unipi](https://di.unipi.it/).*
+It has been written only for educational purpose, as an assignment project for the Network Management course at [Unipi](https://di.unipi.it/).*

 This is a sniffer example using [libpcap](https://www.tcpdump.org/manpages/pcap.3pcap.html) to analyze the comunication frequency of TCP streams.
 libpcap is a portable C/C++ library for network traffic capture. ([GitHub repository](https://github.com/the-tcpdump-group/libpcap))